 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Points With a Crew has partnered with CardRatings for our coverage of credit card products.
 Points With a Crew and CardRatings may receive a commission from card issuers.

-Last week, I walked through my plans for an upcoming credit card churn.
-After consulting my list of the current credit card churning rules and best practices by bank, I decided on:
+Last week, I walked through my plans for an upcoming credit card signup.
+After consulting my list of the current credit card signup rules and best practices by bank, I decided on: